- Scientists in the relatively new field of “geopsychology” are seeing links between personality and location.

 Each trait is a spectrum.
 More conscientious means more efficient and organized; less conscientious means more extravagant and careless.
 Agreeableness ranges from friendly and compassionate on one end of the scale to critical and rational on the other.
 Neuroticism ranges from sensitivity and nervousness to resilience and confidence.
 Openness, from curiosity to caution.
 And extraversion, from outgoing to solitary.

-Amongst all those variables, geographic location seems to have a significant effect on the prevalence of these traits — hence, geopsychology.
+Among all those variables, geographic location seems to have a significant effect on the prevalence of these traits — hence, geopsychology.
 On these maps, orange means higher than average, blue means lower.
 Darker means greater distance from the average.

 Extraverts: Where’s the party?